 Newer to the industry but just as enamoured with pearls is Sophie Bille Brahe, a decade into her jewellery business.
 She trained at London’s prestigious Royal College of Art and crafts her pieces by hand using traditional goldsmith techniques.
 Her Botticelli earrings, after the artist behind The Birth of Venus, are as beautiful as they are bold.

 For sparkling gems, look no further than Vashi; we love these Lumina diamond twist hoop earrings for a modern take on exquisite bridal earrings, and the white gold Foundations compass pendant reminds us of beautiful poetry by John Donne.
 'If they be two, they are two so / As stiff twin compasses are two; Thy soul, the fixed foot, makes no show / To move, but doth, if the other do.'
+Elsewhere, all of Vrai's gorgeous stones are lab-grown, meaning their chemically identical to natural diamonds but largely thought to be a more sustainable and ethical option.

 Something borrowed: Go big or go home